 A synopsis isn’t really going to do it justice, but a lonely teen (Thom), who is coming to terms with his sexuality, discovers he has superpowers.
 Sadly, his own father is homophobic, and a disgraced hero himself.
 You see, in the process of killing a vicious alien, his father allowed a building full of innocent people collapse and die.
 He doesn’t want his son being a hero–despite Thom’s own secret wishes.
 Thom’s struggle for acceptance in both capacities are inspiring, funny, and heartwarming.
 He makes a lot of mistakes (as we all have), and ends up meeting other heroes in training.
 But when the more established heroes start getting murdered, Thom finds himself in the middle of perhaps another world wide catastrophe.

 My passion for the book increased even more upon hearing why Perry Moore wrote it.
 Oddly enough, this all started from the Hard Heroes party I visited a while ago.
 (And okay, I am not a comic geek, so I may be a bit off on details here–I’m sure the geeks can correct me if needed.)
 One guy was made up to look like North Star.
 I didn’t know who North Star was, so I asked my BF.
 He told me North Star was one of the first openly gay comic characters.
 Although it was almost a token gesture… he came out in the early/mid 90’s, and then you never really saw him date a guy, talk about gay issues, etc. Apparently later, the character was killed by Wolverine, which was quite controversial in the gay comic world.
 When Perry Moore heard about it, he felt there should be a more positive gay hero, which prompted him to write the book.
-Moore had also complied a list of LGBT comic characters have have been killed, which is quite sobering to read.
+Moore had also complied a list of

 Of course, if you didn’t know, Moore died earlier this year, which makes the book even more tragic to read now.
 He was reportedly in the works of a sequel.
 Now, I’m not saying the book is perfect.
 Perhaps because he was planning on writing more, the ending is not quite as satisfying as it could be… it seems far too rushed and brief.
 And a few characters are not as well written as others.
 But the main character of Thom is tremendous, both vulenerable to mistakes, but heroic in how he does find inner strength at just the right (and sometimes wrong) times.
 To me, Thom more than makes up for any flaws the rest of the book may have.
 I still get misty eyed just thinking of him and what he’s gone through.